omerbsezer/Fast-Kubernetes/Meshery/kanvas-publish-to-artifacthub.md

-# Publishing Meshery Designs to ArtifactHub
+# LAB: Publishing Meshery Designs to ArtifactHub

 Make your Meshery Designs available to the community by leveraging ArtifactHub